universal-ctags/ctags/docs/man/ctags.1.rst

 		``--output-format=json`` are still experimental.

 	FIXED
-	   Whether this field can be disabled or not.
+		Whether this field can be disabled or not in tags output.

-	   Some fields are printed always
-	   in tags output.
+		Some fields are printed always in tags output.
 		They have ``yes`` as the value for this column.

+		Unlike the tag output mode, JSON output mode allows disabling any fields.

 	DESCRIPTION
 		Human readable description for the field.